Dog Face Swollen – Should You Be Worried?

 Treatment For Allergic Reaction

-Moderate and mild reactions usually don't have to be seen by a veterinarian - these can be treated at home.
+Moderate and mild reactions usually don’t have to be seen by a veterinarian – these can be treated at home.
 All you need to do is get some antihistamines and administer them to your poor pooch.
-If you aren't sure about the dosage for pets, contact the vet just to be on the safe side.
-The veterinarian on the phone may suggest some anti-inflammatories as well, as a part of the allergies treatment plan.
+If you aren’t sure about the dosage for pets, contact the vet just to be on the safe side.
+The veterinarian on the phone may suggest some anti-inflammatories as well, as a part of the allergy treatment plan.

-To rule out extreme reactions, check if your dog is breathing as usual, and if there isn't any lethargic behavior.
+To rule out extreme reactions, check if your dog is breathing as usual and if there isn’t any lethargic behavior.
 On the other hand, if the cause of the swollen face is unknown, you should visit the vet to find out the diagnosis.

 Treatment For Dental Problems